By Chere Di Boscio

 Originally from London, Sass Brown established herself as a designer with her own signature collection selling in the UK and across Canada.
 As an academic, her area of research is in community outreach and ethical design practices in fashion businesses, and she has published papers and spoken around the world on the topic of sustainable design.
 She has also worked and volunteered in women’s cooperatives in Latin America, and taught workshops to manufacturers and fashion enterprises in Peru.

 Her book, Eco Design, for British publishers Laurence King, is also available in Italian as well as Spanish, and showcases some of the best expressions of eco fashion around the world, and her blog, EcoFashionTalk, is read by hundreds of thousands.

-Here, she tells Eluxe about why she dislikes cheap fashion, how no one is right, and why we’re all powerful.
+Here, she tells Eluxe about why she dislikes cheap fashion, shares her favourite up and coming brands, and explains how all of us are all powerful.

 Why did you decide to have a ‘green’ focus for your blog, EcoFashionTalk?